Join me!

 Bare-root roses look like a bunch of dead sticks when they first show up.
 Don’t fear!
 These rose bushes are still dormant and haven’t leafed out yet.
 With bare-foot roses, you tend to have more selection and varieties to choose from.
 For those who want lots of roses, they’re also more economical.
 They just need a little more work before planting.

 Both options will offer plenty of varieties and different sizes, colours, and types of blooms.
-Do your research about your specific variety before planting.
+Research your specific variety before planting.

 Planting a Rose Bush